You know that pivot table is one of the most important tools to analyze and summarize data.

 - In the end, click OK.

-You can change icons and percentage values as per your need.
+You can change icons and percentage values as per your needs.

 5. Apply Conditional Formatting on Blank Cells in a Pivot table